The Water Comes Faster, Deeper & Drains Slower … Residents Are Getting Sick And Tired It…

 I think the answer is at best some relief and most likely very little to none.

 The water will still go out very slow.
 Even if the annual Atchafalaya Flood Pulse is average.

 Just saying … We are still screwed !

-Overbank flooding is a threat to the sustainability and growth of Bayou Pigeon.
-The Bayou Pigeon Heritage Association can be the voice for our local community as we push for flood protection that is critical to our survival and that will help us continue to improve our community and the ‘Down The Bayou’ part of Iberville Parish.
+Overbank flooding is a threat to the sustainability and growth of the entire Lower Grand River corridor.
+The Bayou Pigeon Heritage Association is a voice for our local community we are pushing for flood protection that is critical to our survival and that will help us continue to improve our community and the ‘Down the Bayou’ part of Iberville Parish.

 Iberville Parish - The Eastern Gateway To The Atchafalaya

 Bayou Pigeon is the center point in the between I 10 and HWY 90